J272881/db-capstone-project/README.md

 ![image](https://user-images.githubusercontent.com/98139941/235811635-a7bb00b2-f886-4de7-bf81-e0181d19b5c9.png)

 Conclusion
-You have now prepared Little Lemon’s data in Tableau.
-You can now begin analyzing it and providing relevant visualized charts.
+I have now prepared Little Lemon’s data in Tableau.
+I can now begin analyzing it and providing relevant visualized charts.

 <h1>Exercise: Create interactive dashboard for sales and profits </h1>
 <b> Scenario </b>
-In the previous exercise, you prepared Little Lemon’s data to perform data analytics.
+In the previous exercise, I prepared Little Lemon’s data to perform data analytics.
 Little Lemon now need you to filter the data, analyze it and create visual charts in the form of an interactive dashboard to help them understand their business performance, so they can increase their sales and profits.

 Task instructions
 Complete the following tasks to help Little Lemon create interactive dashboards to display their sales and profits.